- #1 – Don’t Be A “Main-Roader”

 Wait, what about AM/PM?

-By default they’ll assume you’re talking about the time in the same part of the day your currently in (so PM if you’re in the afternoon, etc…) There’s a modifier you can add to specify AM/PM though.
+By default they’ll assume you’re talking about the time in the same part of the day you’re currently in (so PM if you’re in the afternoon, etc…).
+There’s a modifier you can add to specify AM/PM though.